 Research

-Research in the Aerosol-Climate Interactions group can be roughly divided in two categories: work on answering big picture questions, such as “what is the effect of desert dust on Earth’s radiation budget”, and work on understanding small-scale processes, such as “how does the deposition of dust aerosols depend on the turbulence intensity”.
-These top-down and bottom-up research approaches fertilize each other: answering the big picture questions usually requires a detailed understanding of the underlying small-scale processes.
-Vice versa, determining which small-scale processes are worthy of detailed study is informed by an understanding of where the main uncertainties lie in answering the big picture questions.
+These top-down and bottom-up research approaches fertilize each other: answering the big picture questions usually requires a detailed understanding of the underlying processes.
+Vice versa, determining which processes are worthy of detailed study is informed by an understanding of where the main uncertainties lie in answering the big picture questions.

 We use a variety of analytical and theoretical methods, simple first-principles numerical models that run on desktop computers, and large-scale climate models that require supercomputers.
 Our group also occasionally conducts targeted field and laboratory measurements.